14. Text Data

 followed by one or more whitespace characters.

-re.sub replaces each match with a given string:
+Using re.sub, each match can be replaced with a given string:

 re.sub(r"\bni+\b", "nu", x)